 James Watts, owner of O'Sullivan's Public House and the bar owner who brought the local battle over video gaming to the state Supreme Court, is listed as its chairperson.
 Let Forest Park Grow's headquarters is listed as 545 Beloit Ave., a residential property Watts owns, according to property records.

-The group has received $59,200 in funds in its most recent quarterly earnings report to the Illinois State Board Elections on Oct.
+The group has received $59,200 in funds, according to its most recent quarterly earnings report filed to the Illinois State Board Elections on Oct.
 15.